Please note this post may include affiliate links. For more information, read my disclosure policy here.

 I have been slowly but surely swapping out products in our home so we can be more chemical-free.
 Slowly but surely because I never realized how many products we have (that we use on a daily basis) that have unpronounceable chemicals in them.
 So I’m learning how to make my own skincare products and bathroom scrubbing products and so far, so good.

 For someone who is extremely sensitive to the harsh smell of most cleaners, you’d think I would have made this switch many years ago.
-I’m the one who got headaches from cleaning the bathroom with [insert name brand here ;)] cleaning products.
+I’m the one who got headaches from cleaning the bathroom with pretty much every cleaning product on the market.
 But I held my breath and struggled through.
 Why oh why oh why?

-I mentioned in a recent webinar that my mindset completely changed after having my daughter.
+My mindset completely changed after my daughter was born, however.
 Suddenly what was okay for me to struggle with, was not okay for her.
 So we began making changes.
-(P.S.
-You can watch the replay for that webinar by clicking here.
-It’s free! 🙂)

 Originally, I made this homemade foaming face wash as a regular hand soap for our bathroom.
 For whatever reason, one night I splashed it on my face.